eschan145/eschan145/README.md

   * It's very slow, with the little static typing it has completely useless in performance.
   * It's only used (or should only be used) for web apps, giving it few features or capabilities and making it even slower.
   * Programmers shouldn't create desktop apps with JS unless they expect your user to own a supercomputer.
 For example, Visual Studio Code, which is written in a superscript of JavaScript, is much slower than Visual Studio if they are running the same extensions and features enabled.
-The same with JS apps such as Microsoft Teams, desktop Discord, etc., which use significantly more resources in terms of memory and CPU compared to the browser equivalent.
+The same with JS apps with Electron such as Microsoft Teams, desktop Discord, etc., which use significantly more resources in terms of memory and CPU compared to the browser equivalent.
   * It can be exploited quite easily compared to other languages if you use XSS or CSRF.
-  * Stupidly confusing and inconsistent design in some sections (`[] == ![]`).
+  * Shit design in some sections (`[] == ![]`).
   * Unnecessarily weird and confusing scoping.

 TL;DR: JavaScript should only be used for web applications and used sparingly.
 It is bad at just about everything else.